stabner/HashmonkeyCoin/doc/descriptors.md

 All RPCs in hashmonkeycoin Core will include the checksum in their output.
-Only certain RPCs require checksums on input, including `deriveaddress` and `impoHMNYulti`.
+Only certain RPCs require checksums on input, including `deriveaddress` and `importmulti`.
 The checksum for a descriptor without one can be computed using the `getdescriptorinfo` RPC.